What is IoT?

 - Better predict what spare parts to keep in your inventory before repair issues arise.

-This IoT scenario focused on monitoring your buildings, infrastructure and other spaces, allowing you to improve energy efficiency, space utilisation, productivity and safety using the data you collect.
+This IoT scenario is focused on monitoring your buildings, infrastructure and other spaces, allowing you to improve energy efficiency, space utilisation, productivity and safety using the data you collect.
 The insights you gain may help you:

 - Save money by automating lighting or optimising heating and cooling cycles.